flyx/nix-flakes-go-plugins/index.md

 permalink: /nix-flakes-go/
 weight: 5
 date: 2021-12-30
+has_parts: true
 ---

-Building plugin-supporting applications in [Go](https://go.dev/) is currently a sub-par experience:
+Building plugin-supporting applications in [Go](https://go.dev/) is currently a sub-par experience.

- * Go has a `-buildmode=plugin` that lets you create `.so` files, which can then be loaded as plugin in a Go application.
+Go does have a `-buildmode=plugin` that lets you create `.so` files, which can then be loaded as plugin in a Go application.
+But:

  * It [doesn't work on Windows][1].
  * It [doesn't work well with vendoring][2].
  * Since [shared libraries are deprecated][3], every plugin is huge because they can't share even the standard library with the main application.